seppinho/haplogrep-cmd/README.md

 # HaploGrep 2

 We provide a fast and free [haplogroup classification service](https://haplogrep.uibk.ac.at/).
-You can upload your mtDNA profiles (VCF or HSD) and receive the mitochondrial haplogroup in return.
+You can upload your mtDNA profiles (VCF or HSD) and receive mitochondrial haplogroups in return.
 So far, HaploGrep and the updated HaploGrep 2 have been cited over 400 times (Google Scholar - June 2018).

 ## Commandline Version for local usage
 HaploGrep only requires Java 8 and therefore works on Linux, Windows and Mac systems.